alegarcia-dev/telco-classification-project/README.md

 final prediction model.
 - notebooks:
     - detailed_report.ipynb: A reproducible notebook outlining the full project with technical details included.
-    - acquire.ipynb: A detailed overview of the data acquisition process.
+    - acquire.ipynb: A more detailed and thorough overview of the data acquisition process.
-    - prepare.ipynb: A detailed overview of the data preparation process.
+    - prepare.ipynb: A more detailed and thorough overview of the data preparation process.
-    - explore.ipynb: A detailed overview of the exploratory analysis process along with key takeaways.
+    - explore.ipynb: A more detailed and thorough overview of the exploratory analysis process along with key takeaways.
-    - model.ipynb: A detailed overview of the modeling process including key takeaways.
+    - model.ipynb: A more detailed and thorough overview of the modeling process including key takeaways.
 - util:
     - acquire.py: Contains functions used for acquiring the Telco customer data.
     - prepare.py: Contains functions used for preparing and tidying the Telco customer data.